houxuexianhan/cas/README.md

 ## External

 Deploy the binary web application file `cas.war` after a successful build to a servlet container of choice.
+NOTE: The cas.properties in the `/etc/cas/config`,must should be configured correctly and run the command `./gradlew[.bat] copyCasConfiguration`, then the property `cas.server.name` will take effect when deploy to external servlet container.

 ## Docker